rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 git clone git@github.com:bigstair-monorepo/monorepo.git
 ```

-We are using yarn as alternative to npm here, not only for installing the dependencies, but also for using so called workspaces later on.
+We are using yarn as alternative to npm here, not only for installing the dependencies, but also for using so-called workspaces later on.
 In the next section (see **Workspaces in Monorepos**), you will learn about workspaces and alternative workspaces tools in contrast to yarn workspaces.
 For now, navigate into the repository and install all the dependencies with yarn:

 ```sh
 cd monorepo